 Corporations do have some potential disadvantages, including:

 - Ongoing fees.
-You must file articles of incorporation with the state, plus applicable fees.
+You must file articles of incorporation with the state which comes with varying fees depending on the state.
 Many states impose ongoing fees — which are steeper for a corporation than for a sole proprietorship or general partnership.

 - More record keeping.
 Corporations must follow initial and annual record-keeping requirements—which sole proprietorships, general partnerships and limited liability companies (LLCs) avoid.